Pied kingfisher

 The pied kingfisher (Ceryle rudis) is a species of water kingfisher widely distributed across Africa and Asia.
-Originally described by Carl Linnaeus in 1758, it has five recognised subspecies.
-Its black and white plumage and crest, as well as its habit of hovering over clear lakes and rivers before diving for fish, make it distinctive.
+Originally described by Carl Linnaeus in 1758, it has five recognised subspecies, and is the only member of the genus Ceryle.
+Its black-and white-plumage and crest, as well as its habit of hovering over clear lakes and rivers before diving for fish, make it distinctive.
 Males have a double band across the breast, while females have a single broken breast band.
 They are usually found in pairs or small family groups.
-When perched, they often bob their head and flick up their tail.
+When perched, they often bob their heads and flick up their tails.

 Taxonomy and evolution

 The pied kingfisher was one of the many bird species originally described by Linnaeus in the landmark 1758 10th edition of his Systema Naturae, who noted that it lived in Persia and Egypt.
 He named it Alcedo rudis.
 The German naturalist Friedrich Boie erected the genus Ceryle in 1828.
 The name is from classical Greek kērulos, an unidentified and probably mythical bird mentioned by Aristotle and other authors.
 The specific epithet rudis is Latin for "wild" or "rude".

 The pied kingfisher is the only member of the genus Ceryle.
 Molecular analysis shows it is an early offshoot of the lineage that gave rise to American kingfishers of the genus Chloroceryle.
-The pied kingfisher was initially believed to be descended from an ancestral American green kingfisher which crossed the Atlantic Ocean about one million years ago.
+The pied kingfisher was initially believed to be descended from an ancestral American green kingfisher, which crossed the Atlantic Ocean about one million years ago.
 A more recent suggestion is that the pied kingfisher and the American green kingfishers are derived from an Old World species, with the pied kingfisher or its ancestor losing the metallic colouration afterwards.